 Each full-time student is issued an identification card, which bears the student’s photograph and student ID number.
 This card is issued on a permanent basis and serves for the entire time a student is enrolled.
 The identification card is also the student’s meal card, library card, and serves as a conduit in which students receive Payroll or Financial Refunds from the University.
 In addition, the card admits the student to athletic events, the Health Center, and other programs and functions supported by student fees.
 The student is asked to carry the identification card at all times and be prepared to show it at the request of a University official.
 The student should inquire at www.WittenbergOne.com about replacement of a lost card.
 There is a $20 fee for replacement.

 Wittenberg students will enrich their liberal arts education through a mandatory community service experience.
 The 27 hours of service completed by each graduate is a hallmark of the Wittenberg education.
-In addition to the 27 hours of service, students also attend an orientation and a reflection session and write a reflection essay.
-Supported by staff in the Community Service Office, students select a service activity from among 40+ sites in the Greater Springfield/Clark County area or with an approved service immersion trip to various locations throughout the US and the world.
-Students also have the opportunity to self-design an experience with a partner not on the Opportunities List (must be approved by the Director of Community Service).
+In addition to the 27 hours of service, students also attend an orientation and a reflection session and write a reflection essay during the semester they are registered for CMSV 100.
+Supported by the Community Service staff, students select a service activity from among 40+ sites in the Greater Springfield/Clark County area or with an approved service immersion trip to various locations throughout the US and the world.
+Students also have the opportunity to self-design an experience with a partner not on the Community Service Opportunities List (must be approved by the Director of Community Service).

 Information Technology Services (ITS)